hashicorp/design-system/website/docs/patterns/button-alignment/partials/overview/overview.md

 #### Characteristics

 - The users eyes progress through the content on an **axis of orientation** which moves further away from the start edge on each line or break in the content
-- Content that falls into the weak fallow area receives less attention
+- Content falls into strong and weak _fallow areas_ where it receives elss attention and lacks comprehension compared to content along the axis of orientation
 - This pattern indicates that important content and elements should be placed upon the **reading gravity path**
 - This pattern is most prevalent in content with little to no typographic hierarchy (i.e. long-form paragraphs)
 - This pattern is considered "in harmony" with natural reading direction